quanterall/HaskellMaterials/misc/syntax.md

 -- Functions are (usually) written `functionName :: type` and followed by their definition on the -- next line. `::` means the declaration of a type in other contexts as well.
+--

+-- | `Int` here is a 32bit integer number.
+For so called 'big-integers' one can use `Integer`.
+--
+-- >>> addIntegers 42 1337
+-- 1379
+addIntegers :: Int -> Int -> Int
+-- The last thing in the function's type is the return value.
+What comes before are arguments, in -- order. addIntegers a b = a + b

+-- | `Float` here is (normally) a 32bit floating point number.
+--
+-- >>> addFloats 42 1337
+-- 1379.0
+addFloats :: Float -> Float -> Float
+addFloats a b = a + b

+-- | `Double` here is (normally) a 64bit floating point number.
+--
+-- >>> addDoubles 42 1337
+-- 1379.0
+addDoubles :: Double -> Double -> Double
+addDoubles a b = a + b

 data OurCustomType
   = CaseOne -- Holds no values, the tag/constructor itself is the only thing we have.